-Blog post courtesy Birth & Beyond Doula Services
+Blog post courtesy of Birth & Beyond Doula Services

 Back in the day, traditional hospital childbirth education classes were just “something mothers did.”
 With changing societal expectations and increased individual and family responsibilities, many families are turning to Google – or even worse, Hollywood – to figure out what to expect during childbirth.